phac-nml/irida/doc/developer/tools/pipelines/index.md

 ## 2.1.
 Integrate tools into Galaxy

-The first step to constructing a pipeline for IRIDA is to make sure the underlying bioinformatics tool is available in Galaxy.
+The first step to constructing a pipeline for IRIDA is to make sure the underlying bioinformatics tools are available in Galaxy.
 You can check the [Galaxy Main Toolshed][] to see if the software you wish to use is available.

 If the software does not already exist as an installable tool in Galaxy, then you may have to package the necessary files to integrate into Galaxy yourself.
 The software package [Planemo][] can be used to construct the necessary wrappers for tools in Galaxy and integrate these into the Galaxy environment.
 More information on how to develop Galaxy tools with Planemo can be found in the [Planemo Building Galaxy Tools][] section.